-The first lines of source code were added to MooseFS in March, 2015.
-If this young project has had recent activity, then it likely has passed its critical early start-up period, and has become established.
-The project still may be rapidly changing, innovative and exciting, and finding its focus.
+The first lines of source code were added to MooseFS in 2015.
+If this older project has had recent activity, then this project likely is consistently delivering value, and attracts sustained effort from the community.

 Note: The source code for MooseFS might actually be older than the source control history can reveal.
 Many new projects begin by incorporating a large amount of source code from existing, older projects.
 You might be able to tell whether this is the case by looking for a rapid rise in the amount of code early in the project's history.